MinishLab/vicinity/README.md

 - Dynamic Updates: Insert and delete items in the vector store.
 - Serialization: Save and load vector stores for persistence.
 - Easy to Use: Simple and intuitive API.
+- Rerankers: Use rerankers to refine search results.

 ## Supported Backends
 The following backends are supported: